Doodihealz/MythicPlus/README.md

 Info for how to make the Keystone npc.
 My table is far different than what yours is and the insert probably won't work.

+Download your corresponding version of the script with your corresponding core.
+Trinitycore script for trinitycore eluna, azerothcore script for azerothcore.

 - NPC ID: 900001
 - name: Mythic Advisor
 - subname: The Keystone Exchanger